apache/nuttx/configs/README.txt

 		CONFIG_HEAP_BASE - The beginning of the heap CONFIG_HEAP_SIZE - The size of the heap

+appconfig -- This is another configuration file that is specific to the application.
+This file is copied into the application build directory when NuttX is configured.
+See ../apps/README.txt for further details.

 setenv.sh -- This is a script that you can include that will be installed at the toplevel of the directory structure and can be sourced to set any necessary environment variables.